pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 Image processing with OpenCV
 ----------------------------

-In this guide we're going to create a Pachyderm pipeline to do some simple edge detection on a few images.
+In this guide we're going to create a Pachyderm pipeline to do some simple `edge detection <https://en.wikipedia.org/wiki/Edge_detection>`_ on a few images.
 Thanks to Pachyderm's processing system, we'll be able to run the pipeline in a distributed, streaming fashion.
-As new data is added, the pipeline will automatically process it and materialize the results.
+As new data is added, the pipeline will automatically process it and output the results.

 If you hit any errors not covered in this guide, check our :doc:`troubleshooting` docs for common errors, submit an issue on `GitHub <https://github.com/pachyderm/pachyderm>`_, join our `users channel on Slack <http://slack.pachyderm.io>`_, or email us at `support@pachyderm.io <mailto:support@pachyderm.io>`_ and we can help you right away.